rishabh625/PepipostTutorials/how to send email in java.md

 ```

-## Step 2 — Create Java Class
+## Step 2 - Create Java Class
-1) Right click on project and create new package and name it com.sendemail
+1. Right click on *Project* and create new package and name it com.sendemail

 ![java package](https://i.imgur.com/yDPkth5.png)

-2) Right click on package and create SendMail class
+2. Right click on package and create SendMail class
-   check to create main method
+   check to create main method:

 ![java class](https://i.imgur.com/55VUyVC.png)

-In our code we would require to import following packages and class.
+In your code we would require to import following packages and class.

-1) import java.util.Properties;
+-  import java.util.Properties;
 The Properties class represents a persistent set of properties.
 The Properties can be saved to a stream or loaded from a stream.

-2) import javax.mail.Message;
+- import javax.mail.Message;
 This class models an email message.
 To send a message,subclass of Message (e.g. MimeMessage) is instantiated, the attributes and content are filled in, and message is sent using the Transport.send method.

-3) import javax.mail.MessagingException;
+- import javax.mail.MessagingException;
 This is base class for all exceptions thrown by the Messaging classes

-4) import javax.mail.PasswordAuthentication;
+- import javax.mail.PasswordAuthentication;
 This class is simply a repository for a user name and a password.

-5) import javax.mail.Session;
+- import javax.mail.Session;
 Session class represents a mail session.

-6) import javax.mail.Transport;
+- import javax.mail.Transport;
 This is abstract class that models a message transport.

-7) import javax.mail.internet.InternetAddress;
+- import javax.mail.internet.InternetAddress;

-   This class represents an Internet email address using the syntax of
+This class represents an Internet email address using the syntax of RFC822
-   RFC822

-8)  import javax.mail.internet.MimeMessage;
+- import javax.mail.internet.MimeMessage;
 This class represents a MIME style email message.
 It implements the Message abstract class and the MimePart interface.

+## Sending Email Through Java Using Gmail SMTP

- Below is the full Java code to send emails using gmail SMTP server, with description of each line .
+Below is the full Java code to send emails using Gmail SMTP server, with description of each line:

 ``` java
 package com.sendemail;